udacity/ud615/labs/managing-application-configurations-and-secrets.md

 ## Tutorial: Creating Configmaps

-The Nginx container also needs a configuration file to setup the reverse proxy and which TLS certs to use for HTTPS traffic.
+The nginx container also needs a configuration file to setup the reverse proxy and which TLS certs to use for HTTPS traffic.
 In this section we will create configmap from the proxy.conf nginx configuration file.

 Create the `nginx-proxy-conf` configmap based on the proxy.conf nginx configuration file: